Stefatorus/StefAntiBot/README.md

 # StefAntiBot - Mitigate Minecraft Layer 7 Attacks
 Advanced way to mitigate bot attacks for large minecraft networks.
+This is a proof of concept for how this concept can be used to improve performance to improve performance.
-Was optimized for performance and scalability.
+It was optimized for performance and scalability.

 ## How To Install